dimagi/commcare-cloud/docs/changelog/0037-upgrade-to-elasticsearch7.md

 If you have large cluster you can get an estimate of downtime required for switchover.
 In most cases this is not necessary.

-The major downtime will be required in steps 4, 5 and 6.
+The major downtime will be required in steps 3, 4 and 5.
 You might already have an estimate for step 4 based on the reindex phase.
-These can be run prior to get an estimate, but they will need to be run during actual switchover as well
+These can be run prior to get an estimate, but they will need to be rerun during actual switchover as well

 To get the estimate:
-- execute step 5.
-You can see Appendix [Note 2](#note-2-resetting-es7-indices-after-dry-run) to reset those (not form/case) indices before actual switchover.
+- execute step 4 to get estimate for reindexing indices other than form/case.
+These indices need to be reset before actual switchover.
+You can see Appendix [Note 2](#note-2-resetting-es7-indices-after-dry-run)
-- execute step 4 and 6, but these shouldn't be reset since this affects already reindexed data from reindex phase
+- execute step 3 and 5 to get estimate for offset form/case data and reprocessing form/case deletes, but these shouldn't be reset since this affects already reindexed data from reindex phase

 ### Appendix